The Curie-Weiss model with complex temperature: phase transitions: Abstract

 \section{Abstract}

-We study the partition function and free energy of the Curie--Weiss model with complex temperature, and partially describe its phase transitions.
-As a consequence, we obtain information on the locations of zeros of the partition function.
+We study the partition function of the Curie--Weiss model with complex temperature, and partially describe its phase transitions.
+As a consequence, we obtain information on the locations of zeros of the partition function (the Fisher zeros).